Raihaana Hussein - Registered MBACP, BSc (Hons), DipPC, DipTC, CertCS

 I have trained and worked in the field of mental health since 2006.
 After graduating with a degree in psychology, I volunteered at a local mental health charity as a social support and drop-in worker for many years, supporting people with a wide range of mental health issues.

 As well as my current private practice in Enfield, I worked as a counsellor at an alcohol and drugs advisory service supporting clients dealing with substance misuse, and at local cancer support centre working with clients and their families/carers who have been impacted by the effects of cancer.
 I also provide short-term sessions of Cognitive Behavioural Therapy and Solution Focused Brief Therapy for national healthcare groups and for private clients who may self-refer to me.

-I am also a Lecturer in Counselling teaching a variety of counselling skills and studies courses at a local further education college.
+I am also a Lecturer in Counselling teaching a variety of counselling skills and studies courses to trainee counsellors at a local further education college.

 Areas of counselling I deal with